nvanderperren/FAME-tests/scripts/preparation/README.md

 ### download_from_wiki.py

-Dit script download de afbeelding die aanwezig is in een wikidatarecord (_P18 has image_)
+Dit script downloadt de afbeelding die aanwezig is in een wikidatarecord (_P18 has image_)

 #### Vereisten